markuslohn/asus-rog-z390i-hackintosh/README.md

 - iPhoto
 - iMovie
 - Virtualization with Oracle VirtualBox and Docker
-- Webcam with iPhone 7 and EpocCam HD app
+- Webcam with iPhone 11 and EpocCam HD app
+- Webcam external via USB

 </details>